sovsay11/TriangleApplication/README.md

 </ul>

 ## Getting Started
-IMO, the most straightforward way to get a local copy of this set up is to have VS already installed on your machine.
+Ensure that VS is already installed on your machine.
 Download a zipped copy of this code by going to the "<> Code" tab and expanding the green code button near the top right.
 Then press "Download Zip".

 Once that is done, unzip the folder and open the project in VS by launching the solution file.

+Alternatively, you can also press the green code button and copy the Git link.
+Then close a local copy to your device.
+See the "Installation" section below for more info on this process.

 ### Prerequisites
 <ul>